 The Central Garden

-Uniting the Visitors Center, the Conservatory, and the Education and Library Complex, the Central Garden includes three acres of progressing garden "rooms," featuring classical design and artistry, fascinating plants, intimate spaces and dramatic views.
+Uniting the Visitors Center, the Conservatory, and the Kelly Education Center, the Central Garden includes three acres of progressing garden "rooms," featuring classical design and artistry, fascinating plants, intimate spaces and dramatic views.

 Gardens in the Central Garden include:

 The North Terrace GardenA central fountain of glazed tiles representing magnolia leaves welcomes you into this elegant courtyard, leading to the greater Garden.
 Sounds of splashing water and pleasant fragrances begin the transition from Visitors Center to garden environment.

 The Four Seasons GardenThis walled garden is a classical early twentieth-century Arts and Crafts design, focusing on fine craftsmanship and the use of indigenous building materials.
 The cobbled walk slows your pace so that you may enjoy the whimsy of the frog fountain and the mythical Green Man, who represents the connection between man and nature.
 Here you will find a focus on bloom and color throughout the year and plants which have attractive form and character, even in dormancy.

 The Healing GardenThe Healing Garden reflects one of the fundamental uses of plants - for medicine and healing.
 To the left you will find a small garden whose size and symmetry recall medieval cloister gardens.
 It is designed as a place for spiritual healing through contemplation, meditation and reflection.
 To the right, the elliptical beds accentuated with an oversized granite mortar and pestle reflect the medicinal significance of plants.
 This garden style is inspired from the1545 Renaissance Garden in Padua, Italy.
 The Healing Garden is a gift from the Virginia Federation of Garden Clubs, Inc.

 The Arbor Walkway

 This area feature pavers and bricks named in honor and memory of loved ones and momentous occasions.